noematica/ExData_Plotting1/README.md

 ## Introduction

+NB: I understand that the assignment calls for 8 files in the root.
+I chose to split off the data loading and massaging into its own file to avoid repetition.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning